blongden73/macrame/_posts/2018-07-09-another-post.md

     \

-    That’s his main strength.
+    **That’s his main strength**.
 He has not only the designer tools.
 He’s well trained into the ad world.
 And that perfect mix is what makes him different.
 What makes him create powerful, full-of-content creative assets.\

     \

-    That’s why he can solve different briefings, from branding to illustration, editorial design or even a campaign.
+    **That’s why he can solve different briefings**, from branding to illustration, editorial design or even a campaign.
 That’s why he can work for such a wide variety of brands such as Orbis, Dermaglos, Samsung or Disney Latin America.
 date: 2018-07-06T12:00:00.000Z
 title: Martin Graziano • Art Director
 intro_paragraph: The story of **Martín Graziano**, Designer, Art Director and